Extension Agent I – III – Agriculture and Natural Resources (67238)

 What you will do:

-Use traditional and innovative educational methods to teach target audiences new practices, procedures, techniques, and skills that will result in documentable positive behavioral and/or practice change.
+Use your working knowledge of livestock, crops, and diagnostics combined with traditional and innovative teaching methods to educate your clientele about new practices, procedures, techniques, and skills related to agricultural Best Management Practices, pest identification, and pest management that will result in documentable positive behavioral and/or practice change with time.

-Provide excellent customer service for the agricultural and natural resources industries through communication modes including online, telephone, email, social media, and personal contact.
+Provide excellent client service for the agricultural industry through various communication modes including online, telephone, email, social media, and face-to-face contact.

-Develop and sustain partnerships with community agencies and leaders, businesses, county government, media, and the public.
+Develop and sustain partnerships with community agencies and leaders, businesses, county government, media, and the general public.

-Collaborate and provide support to local agricultural and natural resources groups including Florida Farm Bureau, Cattlemen’s Association, Beekeeper’s Association, and Friends of the Master Naturalist Program chapter.
+Collaborate and provide support to local agricultural groups including Farm Bureau and the Soil & Water Conservation Board.

-Develop and deliver age-appropriate subject matter to support 4-H Youth Development.
+Develop and deliver age-appropriate subject matter in support of 4-H Youth Development.

 Attend and contribute to professional meetings, in-service trainings, and actively seek out professional development opportunities.

-Carry out other duties as assigned by the County Extension Director or District Extension Director.
+Assume other responsibilities as assigned by the County Extension Director or District Extension Director.

 Extension is a partnership between state, federal, and county governments to provide scientific knowledge and expertise to the public.
 As such, all partners are involved in the supervision of the office and contribute to the salary and support resources.
 The primary goal of Extension is to disseminate the latest knowledge and applicable technologies in agriculture, human and natural resources, and the life sciences in order to sustain and enhance the quality of human life.
 The UF/IFAS mission is accomplished through Extension faculty members, scientists, educators, administrative staff, and volunteers working cohesively throughout Florida’s 67 counties.